MCT-master/mct-master.github.io/_posts/2022-11-28-aysimab-music-mode.md

 **Auto gain controls**

-Another optional step as part of audio transmission between participants is gain control.
-The purpose of this is to reduce the dynamic range of gains with very loud and quiet elements in order to make them be heard clearer.
-This also can be problematic for sending music audio as we want to keep the original.
+Another step in the journey of audio is the gain control.
+The purpose of this is to reduce the dynamic range of gains in order to make them be heard clearer.
 Zoom eliminates this step in music mode while microsoft teams gives the option to eliminate to the user.
-Same as noise cancellation, Cisco Webex replaces this module with a limiter to prevent overload of the signal before it is sent to the codex.
+Cisco Webex replaces this module with a limiter to prevent overload of the signal before it is sent to the codex.

 **High pass filtering**